Conduitry/defiler/API.md

 For convenience, you can also call this with a plain old JavaScript object, and a new `File` instance will be created for you with fields `Object.assign`ed from the object.

 Returns a `Promise` to indicate when all processing is complete.

+### `depend(dependent, path)`

+Register that `dependent` depends on `path`.
+When the file at `path` changes, the file at `dependent` will be automatically re-transformed Re-transforming a physical file will use the version of it that was last read into memory.
+Re-transforming a generated file will call its generator again.

+## The `get(path)` function

+Transforms and generators are both passed a `get` function.
+This waits for a file or array of files to be ready and retrieves the `File` instance(s).

+- `path` - the path, or array of paths, to wait for to become available

+Returns a `Promise` resolving to the `File` instance or an array of `File` instances.

+This can be asked for physical, generated, or manually added files.
+If you ask for a file during the initial wave of processing before it is available, Defiler will wait for the file to be ready and transformed.
+If it ever happens that every in-progress file is waiting for a file to become available, the deadlock will be broken by Defiler resolving all of the pending `Promise`s to `undefined`.
+This may happen multiple times during the initial wave of processing.

+This will also register the file being transformed/generated as depending on the file or files in `path`, using the `depend` method, above.
+Once the initial wave of processing is complete, any changes to dependencies will cause their dependents to be re-transformed/re-generated.

 ## Events